 Dyspareunia (or painful intercourse) is a surprisingly common condition, yet most women don’t realize it can be successfully treated.
-Dr. Ulas Bozdogan is experienced in treating dyspareunia, helping women at Advanced Endometriosis Center in New York City & Bergen County, NJ, relieve painful symptoms so they feel more comfortable and more confident.
+Dr. Ulas Bozdogan is experienced in treating dyspareunia, helping women at Advanced Endometriosis Center in Midtown West, New York City & Bergen County, NJ, relieve painful symptoms so they feel more comfortable and more confident.

 Dyspareunia is the medical term for painful intercourse, a condition that’s actually much more common - and generally much easier to treat - than most women know.
 In fact, some studies suggest many women suffer from dyspareunia in silence.
 That’s a shame because there are plenty of treatments to relieve symptoms and help women enjoy intimate, physical connections with their partners.
 Some women with dyspareunia may have pain when using tampons and most women who have pain during intercourse continue to experience symptoms for some time afterward.

 Dyspareunia can be caused by many issues, and determining the underlying cause is the key to ensuring the most effective and most appropriate treatment is provided.
 Some of the most common causes include:

 Advanced Endometriosis Center offers an array of testing and evaluation options to identify the underlying cause so treatment can be focused on each patient’s unique needs.

 Treatment for painful intercourse depends on what’s causing the symptoms to occur.
 Treatment options can include:

 At Advanced Endometriosis Center, each patient’s treatment is carefully developed based on an in-depth evaluation of the causes of painful intercourse, which may include a pelvic exam, blood tests, ultrasounds, and other testing.